ucsb-cs48/s20/_lectures/lect07.md

 * Alice and Bob will pair together during the MVP iteration, since Alice has more experience with the tech stack.
 Alice and Bob will use strong-style pairing with Bob at the keyboard as much as possible, until Bob feels confident.

+An ideal plan will incorporate both breadth and depth:
+* breadth involves baseline skills: everyone on the team should at least have certain baseline skills in the tech stack
+* for depth, use divide-and-conquer: not everyone on the team needs to be a deep expert in everything

 # A *Partial* List of important technologies, by Stack

 You might use this list to come up with ideas for your `/team/LEARNING.md` file.